Skip to main content

 Advisory DI21/05: Clarification of consent requirements

 To advise diagnostic imaging practices of the requirements for Diagnostic Imaging Accreditation Scheme (DIAS) Standard 2.2: Consumer Consent and Information Standard.
-Specifically, the consent requirements for:
+Specifically, the informed consent requirements for:

 • The administration of radiopharmaceuticals for nuclear medicine imaging procedures